Sasha Bezuhanova

-Sasha Bezuhanova (Саша Безуханова) is a Bulgarian public figure – business leader, investor and philanthropist with 20-years executive business career in HP and a multi-dimensional track record of service to society.
+Sasha Bezuhanova (Саша Безуханова) is a Bulgarian public figure – a business leader, investor and philanthropist with 20-years executive business career in HP and a multi-dimensional track record of service to society.

 She is the founder and chairperson of MOVE.BG – a non-partisan platform for collaboration in finding sustainable solutions for the state, economy, and society via innovation, participation, and co-creation.
 Sasha is the initiator of Green Restart Coalition – a collaborative network for green innovation and policy agenda, EDIT.BG – open network initiative for digital innovation, as also The ChangeMakers – multidisciplinary community engagement initiative bridging digital, green, and art innovators.

 During her business career, Bezuhanova had different roles.
 She was Director of Public Sector for the world Growth Markets at Hewlett-Packard.
 Previously she had managed the Central Eastern Europe Public sector business of the corporation.
 Before that Sasha was the General Manager of Hewlett-Packard Bulgaria for more than 10 years, positioning the company as the leader in the local ICT market and driving important investment in the country where HP employs today more than 7000 people.

 Her long list of business achievements and social development engagements throughout the years involve positioning Bulgaria as an ICT center of global significance, boosting the entrepreneurial culture and women empowerment in her home country Bulgaria and at the European level.

 Sasha is Chair of the Boards of WWF CEE and Bulgarian Center of Women in Technologies, co-founder and board member of the Digital Innovation Hub DigiTech 4.0 and Green Finance and Energy Center, a European Climate Pact Ambassador, and Advisor in GreenTech Alliance.

 She is a former member of Governing board of the European Institute for Innovation and Technology (EIT) and an EIC Jury member.

 In 2013, she founded the yearly Entrepregirl Award for supporting young women to develop their entrepreneurial ideas into business.

 Sasha is a mentor and angel investor in a number of technological and sustainability startups as also LP in three VC funds.

 Bezuhanova is a regular public speaker on Bulgarian, European, and world forums on the topics of innovation, entrepreneurship, sustainability, women's leadership, and societal transformation in the digital era.

 Sasha Bezuhanova was named Digital woman of Europe for 2013 and one of the Top 100 Challengers in New Europe 100 for 2015 and holds many other national and European awards for her contribution to social development.

 She is an Honorary Consul of the Grand Duchy of Luxembourg to Bulgaria.

 Sasha Bezuhanova holds an Executive Master’s Degree in International Negotiations and Policy Making from the Graduate Institute in Geneva, a Master's Degree in Electronics from the Technical University of Sofia, and Executive qualifications from INSEAD, Stanford, and others.

 Sasha is married with one daughter.